kstenerud/streamux/README.md

 #### Termination

-The termination bit indicates that this is the final chunk for this request ID (either as a request message or as a response message).
+The termination bit indicates that this is the final chunk for this request ID (as a request message or as a response message).
 For a large message that spans multiple chunks, you would clear this to 0 for all but the last chunk.

 ### Special Cases